Book 1 of Metamorphoses

 Notable Figures

-Apollo – Apollo who is also called Phoebus is a sun god and the child of Latona and Jupiter.
-He is also known as the god of medicine, music, and poetry, and was the founder of the Pythian games after he vanquished the python from the earth.
-A well-known symbol associated with him, the laurel wreath, comes from the story in book one where he falls in love with a girl named Daphne who is ultimately transformed into a laurel tree.
-Apollo, so in love with the girl, cherishes these leaves and proclaims that they are a symbol of Greece, Rome, and their leaders.
+Apollo – Apollo, who is also called Phoebus, is the son of Latona and Jupiter.
+He is associated with the sun, as well as medicine, music, poetry, and prophecy.
+He establishes the Pythian Games after vanquishing the Python that terrorized the newly restored human population.
+One of the most well-known symbols associated with Apollo, the laurel wreath, originates from the story in Book 1 in which he falls in love with Daphne, who is ultimately transformed into a laurel tree.
+Apollo, deeply in love with Daphne, cherishes the tree and declares its leaves sacred, establishing the laurel as a symbol of his power and influence.

 Conclusion

-Book one of Metamorphoses starts readers off with intense creation stories, relationships, and foundations that will impact other parts of the text.
-As the story continues, we will follow Helios’ son Phaethon as he seeks out his father.
-We will continue to see frame narratives in book two, introductions to other Roman gods and notable figures, and explore other well-known Roman myths.
+Book 1 of Metamorphoses starts with powerful creation stories, relationships, and foundations that impact later parts of the text.
+As the story continues in Book 2, we will follow Helios’ son, Phaethon, as he seeks out his father.
+Book 2 introduces more gods and notable figures, explores other well-known Roman myths, and continues to utilize frame narratives.